cicirello/JavaPermutationTools/README.md

 ## Repository Organization

 The GitHub repository is organized as follows:
-* The [/build](build) directory contains an ant build file, and other resources related to building the library.
+* The [/src](src) directory contains all of the source code for JavaPermutationTools.
-* The [/dist](dist) directory contains the compiled jar files of the library.
+* The [/tests](tests) directory contains JUnit test cases for all functionality of the library.
-* The [/docs](docs) directory contains the javadoc documentation in a sub-directory [/docs/api](docs/api).
+* The [/docs](docs) directory contains the javadoc documentation in a sub-directory /docs/api.
 The /docs directory is also the location of the website for the project hosted via GitHub pages at https://jpt.cicirello.org/.
-* The [/src](src) directory contains all of the source code.
-* The [/tests](tests) directory contains JUnit test cases for all functionality of the library.

 ## Java 8